Phoneme guide

 If you want an acronym pronounced like a word, but the AI is spelling it out, spell the acronym like a word.

-For ASAP put eighsap in the phoneme.
+For example: For ASAP put eighsap in the phoneme.

 • Acronyms as individual letters